ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

 global_average_pool = True         # Whether global average pooling is applied
 ```

 [**Fig. 1**](#fig-1) shows the performance of the network with default settings.
-For convenience, this version will be denoted as `res4` and later on it will be comapred to other variants.
+Bold lines represent the test loss (and error), while thin lines represent the training loss (and error).
+For convenience, the default network is denoted as `res4` and later on it will be comapred to other variants.

 <a name="fig-1"></a>
 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Deep%20Learning%20Experiments%20on%20CIFAR-10%20Dataset/Res4.png" caption="<b>Fig. 1:</b> Performance of the network with default settings." width="100%" %}